Infant Nutrition

 -

-Breast milk is best for your baby and is beneficial even if you only breastfeed for a short amount of time, or part-time.
+Breastmilk is best for your baby.
+It is beneficial even if you breastfeed for only a short amount of time, or part-time.

 -

-formula with iron should be offered as the first choice of formula if you do not
+Cow’s milk-based infant formula with iron should be offered as the first choice of formula if you do not breastfeed.

 -